 - If you find computer screens uncomfortable, reduce the brightness or change the 'view settings' on a website home page.
 There are plenty of useful tips online on how best to use technology.
 Yellow anti-glare spectacles can also help.

 - Make sure lighting at home is bright and even.
 Lamp bulbs should be covered by shades and positioned so that light doesn't shine directly into your eyes.
-For more information please see our Lighting page.
+For more information please see our Lighting webpage.

 Ultraviolet light (UV) comes from the sun and is invisible to the human eye.
 UV light can cause sunburn and damage to the eyes.